nathan-barry/nathan.rs/content/posts/calculus.md

 ## Differential Equations
 A *differential equation* is an equation that contains an unknown function and one or more of its derivatives.
 The *order* of a differential equation is the order of the highest derivative that occurs in the equation.

 Usually in equations, the independent variable is called $t$ and represents time, but in general the independent variable can be anything.
-For the differential equation below, it is understood that y is an known function of x.
+For the differential equation below, it is understood that $y$ is an unknown function of $x$.

 $$y^\prime=xy$$